ionic-team/ionic-docs/docs/react/your-first-app/4-loading-photos.md

 ---
-title: Photos from the Filesystem
+title: Loading Photos from the Filesystem
 sidebar_label: Loading Photos
 ---